SubigyaPaudel/Beer-Game-Frontend/README.md

 # Running the application

-- Make sure that you have properly followed the steps in [Setup Backend](#setup-backend) and Setup backend
+- Make sure that you have properly followed the steps in [Setup and deployment](#setup-and-deployment)
 - Run the frontend
 ````bash
 cd frontend